DHBern/HistFalk-OralHistoryArchive/README.md

 * You may download jetbrains [WebStorm](https://www.jetbrains.com/de-de/webstorm/) as IDE  for an optimal workspace.
 The [.idea](.idea) directory is used for the Webstorm project.

-* To use OmekaAPI you must currently install a local proxy ([see Access-Control-Allow-Origin' missing error](doc/DocumentationOAH)):
-`$ npm install -g local-cors-proxy`

 ## Installation
 Follow [Quickstart](https://jekyllrb.com/docs/).
 <br/>